 Custodian Sign Off is required for a new Petty Cash Balance or to request an increase to an existing Petty Cash Balance.

 - Review the How do I create an expense report for petty cash setup or replenishment? article in the Workday Knowledge Base.

 - Please ensure you complete and upload the New Petty Cash Request Form into the Workday transaction to evidence Sign Off.

 Cashing Petty Cash

-- Provide your name, department and phone number by email to Jean Forward or Michael Chan, 48 hours prior to cashing your cheque at the bank.
+- Provide your name, department and phone number by email to Treasury Cash, 48 hours prior to cashing your cheque at the bank.

-- Requires two pieces of identification (1 photo identification (driver's license or passport) and your UBC Faculty/Staff card).
+- Bring to the bank two pieces of identification — one photo identification (driver's license or passport) and your UBC Faculty/Staff card.

 Increasing the Petty Cash Amount